How long have you been working as a photographer?

 I bought my first camera in 2006 and that’s where the journey started.
 I got hooked as soon as I saw the first results.
 After a few months I realised that the kit lens was not good enough and slowly started upgrading my equipment.
 Before I knew it I started to spend most of my savings on new lenses and then thought that I could potentially become a professional photographer.
 I did a one year course at London College of Communication in 2007 and shortly after that I had my first paid photo shoot.
 I have been shooting weddings since 2009 and I have a true passion for it!
 I cannot see myself doing anything else, I feel so lucky to do what I do.

 What is the style of your photography?

-There are a few different styles of wedding photography.
-I would call mine creative reportage.
-I like to capture the special moments as they happen but when possible add a little twist to them.
+There are a few different styles of wedding photography, I would call mine creative reportage.
+I like to capture the special moments as they happen and when possible add a little twist to them.
 I love shooting through someone’s shoulder or a door frame just to give it that more natural look.
 Don’t worry if you need a little direction, I can do that too!

 What equipment do you use?

 It is not the camera but the photographer who takes the pictures, but having a decent kit can certainly help to get better photos!
 I’m a Sony shooter.
 I love my toys and can’t help looking for something new, adding to my list of equipment.
 Just a little geeky talk for those who have a passion for photography 🙂 I use prime lenses as I love the quality and the shallow depth of field.